mozilla/pkipolicy/rootstore/policy.md

 To ensure compliance with the TLS BRs, Mozilla requires that CA operators:
 * engage in proactive communication and advise subscribers well in advance about the revocation timelines and explicitly warn them against using publicly-trusted TLS server certificates on systems that cannot tolerate timely revocation;
 * include appropriate language in customer agreements requiring subscribers’ timely cooperation in meeting revocation timelines and acknowledging the CA’s obligations to adhere to applicable policies and standards;*
-*  prepare and maintain credible plans to address mass revocation events, including detailed procedures for handling mass revocations effectively, including rapid communication with affected parties and conducting annual plan testing; and
+*  prepare and maintain comprehensive and actionable plans to address mass revocation events, including detailed procedures for handling mass revocations effectively, including rapid communication with affected parties and conducting annual plan testing; and
 * engage a third party assessor to evaluate whether the CA Operator has:
-     * credible plans to handle mass revocation events;
+     * well-documented and actionable plans to handle mass revocation events;
      * tested the operational effectiveness of the plans, including the accuracy and adequacy of documentation of plan testing, including timelines, results, and remediation steps; and
      * incorporated feedback from such exercises to improve future readiness.